 Tax reform made the “wait and see if I owe” approach to taxes riskier.
 Some people expecting refunds last spring ended up owing.
-Others got much smaller refunds than they expected.
+Others got much lower refunds than they expected.
 The surprises could become even more pronounced next year.
-That’s why good tax planning strategies are even more important now.

 “Life changes such as a new spouse, new kid, new house, new job can make a tax return different from year to year.
 These changes could radically change a tax situation, especially when combined with tax reform,” said Gil Charney, director at The Tax Institute at H&R Block.

-To avoid surprises when filing a 2019 tax return, get started this summer with three steps.
+To avoid surprises when filing a 2019 tax return, get started now with three steps.

 1. Update W-4 with employer